ninaleo/ransut-core/docs/20-Requirement-management/short-requirement-specification.md

-# Template - Short Requirement Specification
+# Template - Short Key Requirement Specification

 This is a very short version of requirement specification.
 I